A 2025 Guide to Teaching English in China

 There are two main options for teaching English in China: public schools or private academies.

 Alternatively, you can work at colleges or universities, but fewer openings exist.
-Every institution has its own hiring process and procedures.
+Every institution has its hiring process and procedures.

 Teaching English in China